 - Prudently shave Shave using shaving cream, lotion, or gel to protect and moisturise your skin.
 A clean, sharp razor will give you the closest shave.
 Shave with the hair growth direction, not against it.

 - Allow to air dry.
 After you’ve washed or bathed, gently pat or blot your skin dry with a towel to retain some moisture.

 - Skin that is dry should be moisturised.
 Use a moisturiser that is appropriate for your skin type if your skin is dry.
 Consider using an SPF moisturiser on a regular basis.

 Have you ever observed that an unattractive pimple emerges on your face shortly before an important event?
 Scientists have discovered some connections between stress levels and skin issues.

 Stress can make your skin more sensitive, causing acne outbreaks and other skin issues.
-Take effort to control your stress to promote good skin — and a good state of mind.
-Get enough sleep, set acceptable limitations, pare down your to-do list, and schedule time for your favourite activities.
+Take an effort to control your stress to promote good skin — and a good state of mind.
+Get enough sleep, set acceptable limitations, pare down your to-do list, and schedule time for your favorite activities.
 The outcomes may be more drastic than you anticipate.

 According to a survey of college students, those who were under a lot of stress were more likely to have skin problems like acne:

 - itchy skin

 - flaky, oily, or waxy patches on the scalp

 - Scaly skin